 This shift in policy represents new opportunities for scientific research to help us understand how cannabis works and how it effects those who consume it.

-In partnership with the Peter Boris Centre for Addictions Research and the Michael G. DeGroote Centre for Medicinal Cannabis Research, McMaster Continuing Education is excited to announce that in spring 2019 it will be one of the first post-secondary institutions to offer a science and evidence-focused program about cannabis called "The Science of Cannabis."
+In partnership with the Peter Boris Centre for Addictions Research and the Michael G. DeGroote Centre for Medicinal Cannabis Research, McMaster is excited to announce one of the first evidence-based, post-secondary programs focused on "The Science of Cannabis."

 The purpose of the program is to provide a substantive grounding in the scientific study of cannabis and the evidence base pertaining to its therapeutic applications as well as potential risks and harms.

-- Earn a 3-course academic Certificate of Completion (9 units)
+- Earn a 3-course academic Certificate of Professional Learning (9 units)